 With our committed instructors you will take full advantage of this wild place while also having the opportunity to hone your skills.
-We will delve into topics from expedition management to technical paddling skills that will help to make an already confident paddler a more competent mariner.
+Join us for an adventure that will be sure to build your surfing and dynamic paddling skills, and it will be one heck of a story!
 Whether you have received training through Paddle Canada or another organization, or are a motivated paddler with practical experience, this program will allow you to apply and polish your existing skills while deepening your understanding of their tactical applications.